 Finding a therapist in Los Angeles can feel overwhelming.
 There are thousands of licensed clinicians across the city, directories that seem to go on forever, and a whole vocabulary (CBT, DBT, EMDR, telehealth, out-of-network) that nobody explains before you need to understand it.
-And that's all before the harder part: deciding you want help in the first place.
+And that's all before you've had to sit with the harder part: deciding you want help in the first place.

 If you're in Echo Park, Silver Lake, Los Feliz, or one of the surrounding east side neighborhoods, this guide is for you.
 Whether you're looking for support for yourself, your child, or your whole family, here's what to actually look for and how to cut through the noise.